 Protect the completed work from damage.
 Repair damaged concrete and clean concrete discolored during construction.
 Remove work that is damaged and reconstruct to entire length between regularly scheduled joints.
 Refinishing damaged portion is not acceptable.

 Prevent cars and trucks from driving on new pavement for a minimum of 14 days.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/10/2011

-[This page intentionally left blank.]